Moebytes/Moebytes/README.md

 ❄️ My best work:
 - [Music Player](https://github.com/Tenpi/Music-Player), a music player with real-time reversing, time stretching, and pitch shifting.
-- [Music Player Web](https://github.com/Tenpi/Music-Player-Web) is the web version of the above.
+- [Photo Viewer](https://github.com/Tenpi/Photo-Viewer), an image viewer that can apply resizing/color correction effects.
 - [Waifu2x GUI](https://github.com/Tenpi/Waifu2x-GUI) is an app that upscales anime-styled images with waifu2x.
 - [Crunchyroll Downloader](https://github.com/Tenpi/Crunchyroll-Downloader) is an app that downloads episodes from Crunchyroll.
-- [Soundcloud Download](https://github.com/Tenpi/soundcloud-extension) is an extension that lets you download tracks from Soundcloud.
+- [Soundcloud Download](https://github.com/Tenpi/soundcloud-download) is an extension that lets you download tracks from Soundcloud.
 - [Kisaragi](https://github.com/Tenpi/Kisaragi) is a multi-purpose discord bot with over 300 commands.
 - [kisaragi.moe](https://github.com/Tenpi/Kisaragi-Site) is the website of Kisaragi bot.
 - [lolisleep.moe](https://github.com/Tenpi/lolisleep.moe) is well, self explanatory.